Allans Music

 Allans Music was a chain of music stores in Australia.
 It sold all categories of musical instruments, instrument accessories and sheet music.
 In 2010 it became Allans Billy Hyde, but collapsed in 2012.
 It collapsed again in 2018, but into voluntary administration.
 Shortly after, the Australian Taxation Office ordered the company to enter liquidation.
-The Billy Hyde Music brand was brought back to life in 2019 by the Dale Cleves Music Group and is now family owned again, and trading in South Australia and Victoria.
+The Billy Hyde Music brand was brought back to life in 2019 by the Dale Cleves Music Group and is now family owned again, and trading in South Australia, Victoria and Western Australia.